 - Cashew butter- Gives the cookies a buttery texture, without the need for any butter or oil!
 You can substitute this with tahini.

-- Granulated sweetener of choice- I used erythritol, but monk fruit sweetener and granulated allulose can also be used.
+- Granulated sweetener of choice- I used allulose, but erythritol or monk fruit sweetener should also work.